(also known as LOVE BONE BED)

 The site was discovered in an okra field on a farm belonging to the Love Family in 1974.
 Mr. Ron Love brought the fossilized leg bone of a rhinoceros to the Florida Museum, which prompted University of Florida paleontologists to investigate the site near the town of Archer.
 First, cores were taken of the site to determine the dimensions of the fossiliferous layer and then the bed was cleared off using a backhoe (Webb et al., 1981).
 The site was worked nearly continuously for nearly seven years by University of Florida crews until 1981, by which time much of the ancient channel had been excavated in a deep trench.
 The fossils were mainly recovered through quarrying and, by the end, the Love Site had yielded over 20,000 identifiable specimens.
 A video made in 1981 about the excavation of the Love Site can be found here: http://ufdc.ufl.edu/UF00079582/00001.

 The Love Bone Bed was an extremely prolific site, yielding thousands of identifiable bones and teeth.
-In fossil richness, it is matched among Florida sites only by Thomas Farm and Leisey Shell Pit 1A.
-Many new species were described using Love material, including a turtle (Jackson, 1978), birds (Becker, 1985; 1986), rodents (Baskin, 1980a; 1986), a felid (Baskin, 1981), procyonids (Baskin, 1982), a barbourofelid (Baskin, 1981), a mustelid (Baskin, 2005), equids (Hulbert, 1988a), and an artiodactyl (Webb, 1983).
+In fossil richness, it is exceeded among Florida sites only by Thomas Farm, Montbrook, and Leisey Shell Pit 1A.
+Many new species were described using Love material, including two turtles (Jackson, 1978; Valdes et al. 2017), birds (Becker, 1985; 1986), rodents (Baskin, 1980a; 1986), a felid (Baskin, 1981), procyonids (Baskin, 1982), a barbourofelid (Baskin, 1981), a mustelid (Baskin, 2005), equids (Hulbert, 1988a), and an artiodactyl (Webb, 1983).
 In other cases the large samples at the Love Site allowed detailed study and taxonomic revisions of previously poorly known species (Jackson, 1976; Hulbert, 1987; 1988b; 1993).
 Some taxa from the Love Site remain unstudied, particularly non-mammalian vertebrates and the microfauna.
 The relatively unique conditions at the site, particularly the large sample sizes of mammalian taxa coupled with rapid deposition over a short time-span, allowed for studies of population dynamics (Hulbert, 1982; Mihlbachler, 2003), social behavior (Mihlbachler, 2005), and community structure (MacFadden and Hulbert, 1990), which are phenomena that can only rarely be studied in the fossil record.

 All modern classes of vertebrates can be found at the Love Site, which consist of fish, amphibians, reptiles, birds, and mammals (Webb et al., 1981; MacFadden and Hulbert, 1990).
 The mammalian fauna consist of at least 45 taxa but are dominated by terrestrial ungulates (proboscideans, artiodactyls, and perissodactyls), of which 21 species have been identified (MacFadden and Hulbert, 1990).
 Today, a comparably large number of coexistent ungulate species can only found in sub-Saharan Africa.
 Many of the Love Site ungulates are proposed to have fed mainly on grass and the paleoclimate has been reconstructed as having annual rainy and dry seasons, both of which support a habitat reconstruction similar to a modern African savanna (Hulbert, 1982; MacFadden and Hulbert, 1990).
 The presence of emydid turtles, alligator, gar, and water birds indicates that the site was near quiet, freshwater habitats, marshes, and estuaries (Webb et al., 1981; MacFadden and Hulbert, 1990).